Jewish Studies Essay/Media Contest

 Purpose: To encourage undergraduate research in the field of Jewish Studies through academic engagement and clear and thoughtful scholarship.

-Eligibility: Applicants must be currently enrolled University of Southern California undergraduate students.
+Eligibility: Applicants must be currently enrolled undergraduates at the University of Southern California.

 Theme: Submissions must engage with one of the following topics: